luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/model.md

 the dIBP will be used in the prior specifications.
 Some notation which will be used throughout this paper is first presented.

-## Notation
+## Sampling Model

-Let $I$ represent the number of samples.
+Let $I$ represent the number of samples (number of patients, or number of chordal blood samples, etc.).
 Let $N_i$ represent the number of cells in sample $i$, where $i = 1,2,...,I$.
 Let $J$ represent the number of markers.
 Hence, the raw data $\tilde{y}_{inj}$ represent the raw data for sample $i$, cell $n$, and marker $j$.
 From a computation perspective, a suitable data structure for the data could be a list (of length $I$) of matrices of (variable) dimensions ($N_i \times J$).
 Let $c_{ij}$ denote the "cutoff" values for sample $i$, marker $j$.
 For a particular cell ($n$) in sample $i$, a marker expressions level above the cutoff value $c_{ij}$ for sample $i$ and marker $j$ indicates that marker $j$ is most likely expressed.
 A marker expression level below its corresponding cutoff value, indicates the marker is not expressed.
 These cutoff values are provided by the CyTOF instrument to correct for background measurement noise picked up by the instrument, and are positively valued.
 Since the expression levels for a marker depends on the number of metals detected in a reading, and the amount of metal ions present can vary greatly by sample and marker, a different cutoff value is assumed for each sample and marker combination.

 Let $\tilde{y}_{inj}$ be the expression level for sample $i$, cell $n$, marker
 $j$ as measured by the CyTOF instrument.
 Intuitively, expression levels should